AnmarAl-Adly/PINNs_FOR_SHM/README.md

 ![alt text](https://github.com/AnmarAl-Adly/PINNs_FOR_SHM/blob/main/SNR.png)
 Effect of SNR on the quality of deflection 𝑤noise data.

+Table 1.
+Summary of the loss function scenarios and cases employed in the study.

 | Scenario      |Loss Function  |                                                      Cases         |Sensor No.     |
 | ------------- | ------------- |                                                      ------------- | ------------- |
 | Performance of NNs ModeL – SN1           |$\mathcal{L}_D$|                                                     Case 0         |No measured data included|